Ghost Shadows: History

 Formed in 1971 by immigrants from Taiwan and Hong Kong, the gang was affiliated with the On Leong Tong.
 They adopted the colors black and white as their clothing to match the name of the set.
 Throughout the 1980s, the gang was often engaged in bloody turf wars with other Chinatown gangs such as the older Flying Dragons, affiliated with Hip Sing Tong and the Division Street Boys affiliated with Tung On Association.

 Their activities included extortion, kidnapping, murder, racketeering, drug trafficking and illegal gambling.
 The Ghost Shadows' influence was widespread, having links to Chinatowns in other cities, as well as links to Sicilian-American Mafia families.
 The organization is defunct due to Federal RICO crackdowns during the 1990s.

 Members

 Wing Yeung Chan

 Wing Yeung Chan (born January 6, 1945) was president of On Leong Tong and for a decade the leader of the Ghost Shadows.
 Charged with murder and racketeering, he was sentenced to 10 years in prison.

 Applehead

-Shui Ping Wu (born 1956), also known as Applehead (/ˈæpoʊˌhɛd/, with silent l), was one of the original founders of Ghost Shadows and a leader of breakaway factions of Ghost Shadows Bayard Boys during the late 1970s, up to his indictments on RICO statutes in the mid-1980s.
+Shui Ping Wu (born 1956), also known as Applehead (/ˈæpoʊˌhɛd/, with vocalized l), was one of the original founders of Ghost Shadows and a leader of breakaway factions of Ghost Shadows Bayard Boys during the late 1970s, up to his indictments on RICO statutes in the mid-1980s.

 In 1977, Wu was charged with four others for extorting money from a restaurant employee in Montgomery County, MD.
 He pled guilty in a re-trial in 1983, suspending the final few years of his original 5 year sentence.